Henties Bay: Industry

-An eight-hectare piece of property has been donated by the town's municipality which would house the School of Marine Engineering and Maritime Studies.
+An eight-hectare piece of land had been donated by the town's municipality for the development of the School of Marine Engineering and Maritime Studies.
 In October 2020 UNAM inaugurated a desalination drinking water bottling plant, an extension of the institution's development plan which has been commissioned in May 2019.

 Politics

 Henties Bay is governed by a municipal council that has seven seats.
 Henties Bay is home to the Civic Association of Henties Bay, a local political party which contests local elections.
+The mayor of Henties Bay is Lewies Vermaak.